 Whether you’re flying out, staying on to explore more of the region, or figuring things out from here, take a rest before you go.
 You deserve it.

-Extra places to visit in Saudi Arabia (if you have time and energy)
+Extra places to visit (if you have time and energy)

-Have some extra days to visit more places in Saudi Arabia?
+Have some extra days to visit more places?
 Here are a few more places to add to your Saudi Arabia itinerary:

 Buraidah, capital of Qassim province, hosts a three month-long date festival starting in August every year.
 Qassim claims to have the best dates in the country; definitely worth looking into!
 You can stop in Buraidah on the way from Hail to Riyadh.